muquit/clip-httpd/README.md

 Use the cross-platform client [cbcopy](cbcopy) on remote systems to send text to [clip-httpd](https://github.com/muquit/clip-httpd) server running on your desktop which copies text to your system clipboard.
+Look at [cbcopy.sh](cbcopy.sh), which uses [curl](https://curl.se/) to see how the client works.

 ```bash
 A remote clipboard copy client for clip-httpd uses curl.